ewilansky/devops_demo/NexusAsDockerRegistry.md

 If you aren't familiar with things like a Docker registry, Docker images or Docker containers, please visit <https://docs.docker.com/> to learn more about Docker.
 That will help you get the most out of this post.

-The general idea is that SWA should have some control or at least be able to monitor what docker images are made available or are being used in a Docker registry.
+The general idea is that a company should have some control or at least be able to monitor what docker images are made available or are being used in a Docker registry.
 An internal registry hosted in Nexus 3 satisfies that requirement.
 Nexus uses the concept of repositories as storage endpoints for artifacts, such as JAR files.
 Repositories also serve as the model for storing Docker images.

 ### Workflow

 The general workflow in a CI/CD pipeline is that a development team would continue to push compiled artifacts, like JAR or WAR files into a Nexus repository, the maven2 (hosted) repository type upon the succesful completion of a build.
-Later in the same pipeline, the orchestrator, Jenkins in this case, would retrieve an image from a Nexus repository, docker (group) repository type and then deploy a compiled artifact into the Docker image in order to create a new Docker image.
+Later in the same pipeline, the orchestrator, Jenkins for example, would retrieve an image from a Nexus repository, docker (group) repository type and then deploy a compiled artifact into the Docker image in order to create a new Docker image.
 That new Docker image would then be pushed back to a Nexus repository, docker (hosted) repository type.
-Further down in the pipeline, Jenkins would then pull the new Docker image containing the compiled artifact and deploy the image as a running Docker container into an environment, such as Dev, iTest, QA, Prod.
+Further down in the pipeline, Jenkins would then pull the new Docker image containing the compiled artifact and deploy the image as a running Docker container into an environment, such as Dev, QA or Prod.

 The third repository type used for Docker is docker (proxy).
 It's to this repository that any missing base images can be retrieved.
-The docker (proxy) can be configured to connect to Docker hub or perhaps SWA will prefer to proxy their Amazon ECR (elastic container repository) endpoint instead.
+The docker (proxy) can be configured to connect to Docker hub or perhaps some other docker registry, such as Amazon ECR (Elastic Container Registry) endpoint instead.
 The use of the hosted, group and proxy repository types are a common pattern in Nexus for all Nexus repository types or recipes, as it's called in Nexus.

 ### Docker Client Interaction